 Pendle retains a strong presence in manufacturing; however the nature of many businesses has changed.
 The importing and distribution of low value goods has gradually replaced manufacturing capacity with manual jobs on the shop floor replaced by warehousing and office-based employment.
+With over 10,000 employees (30.3%) working in manufacturing; Pendle has the second highest percentage of employees working in this sector in the country; significantly higher than the Lancashire (13.6%) and national (8.1%) averages.

-However, manufacturing accounts for 10.5% being significantly higher than the national average of just 4.5%.
-Construction accounts for 12% of business types in Pendle, slightly below the national average with Professional, Scientific and Technical services making up circa 11% which is significantly lower than the national average (circa 18%).
-Promisingly, business survival rates after 5 years are higher in Pendle (48%) than other areas in Lancashire (44%).
-The survival rates for Pendle are also significantly higher than the UK average (41%).
+In 2020, there were 2,845 active enterprises in Pendle.
+Construction accounts for 10.7% of these enterprises, slightly below the national average of 10.9%.
+Professional, Scientific and Technical Services make up 9.6%, which is significantly lower than the national average (15.6%).
+Promisingly, business survival rates after 5 years are higher in Pendle (48.1%) than other areas in Lancashire (41.5%).
+The survival rates for Pendle are also higher than the UK average (44.1%).